Skip to content

 Frequently Asked Questions (FAQ) about PRP Therapy - Vampire Lifting

-As no additional substances are added to the autologous blood, the treatment with plasma is perfectly suitable for allergy sufferers and overall very well tolerated.
+Since no additional substances are added to the patient’s own blood, plasma therapy is ideal for people with allergies and is generally very well tolerated.

-About 15ml of blood is drawn for the treatment, which is about the same amount as in a regular blood draw.
+About 15 ml of blood is needed for the procedure, which is roughly the same amount taken during a routine blood draw.

-Vampire lifting results in skin tightening and stimulation of collagen synthesis, which overall has a rejuvenating effect.
-However, the results are of course not comparable to surgery where excess skin is actually removed.
-On the other hand, with vampire lifting, you don’t need anesthesia and there are no incision scars.
-Other surgical risks such as severe infections or longer downtime are also eliminated.
-However, if you actually want a significant lift of sagging facial areas, surgical lifting is the better treatment, and I recommend you consult an experienced specialist in plastic surgery.
+A vampire facelift tightens the skin and stimulates collagen production, resulting in an overall rejuvenating effect.
+However, the results are naturally not comparable to surgery, in which excess skin is actually removed.
+On the other hand, a vampire facelift does not require anesthesia and leaves no surgical scars.
+Other surgical risks, such as severe infections or prolonged recovery time, are also eliminated.
+However, if you are seeking a significant lift of sagging facial areas, a surgical facelift is the better option, and I recommend that you consult an experienced plastic surgeon.

-To ensure that your blood contains enough functional platelets, you should not have taken any blood-thinning medications, cortisone, or fever-reducing or pain-relieving substances such as aspirin, ibuprofen, or diclofenac in the last ten days before the treatment.
+To ensure that there are enough functional platelets in your blood, you should not have taken any anticoagulants, corticosteroids, or fever-reducing or pain-relieving medications such as aspirin, ibuprofen, or diclofenac in the ten days prior to treatment.